openconnectivityfoundation/swagger2x/README.md

 use -h to see all the options.

-__note: see/use https://github.com/openconnectivityfoundation/DeviceBuilder for usage in the development chain.__
+__note: see/use [DeviceBuilder](https://openconnectivityfoundation.github.io/DeviceBuilder/) for usage of this tool in the development chain.__

 # Templates